Giant clam: Human relevance

 The giant clam is considered a delicacy in Japan (known as himejako), France, Southeast Asia, and many Pacific Islands.
 Some Asian foods include the meat from the muscles of clams.
-Large amounts of money are paid for the adductor muscle, which Chinese people believe to have aphrodisiac powers.
+Large amounts of money are paid for the adductor muscle, which is believed to have aphrodisiac powers in some Chinese regions.

 On the black market, giant clam shells are sold as decorative accoutrements.

 Legend

 As is often the case historically with uncharacteristically large species, the giant clam has been misunderstood.

-Even in countries where giant clams are easily seen, stories incorrectly depict giant clams as aggressive beings.
-For instance, although the clams are unable to close their shells completely, a Polynesian folk tale relates that a monkey's hand was bitten off by one, and even though once past larval stage, the clams are sessile, a Maori legend relates a supposed attack on a canoe by a giant clam.
+Even in countries where giant clams are easily seen, stories incorrectly depict giant clams as aggressive.
+For instance, although the clams are unable to close their shells completely, a Polynesian folk tale relates that a monkey's hand was bitten off by one, and even though once past larval stage the clams are sessile, a Maori legend relates a supposed attack on a canoe by a giant clam.
 Starting from the eighteenth century, claims of danger had been related to the western world.
-In the 1920s, a reputable science magazine Popular Mechanics once claimed that the great mollusc had caused deaths.
+In the 1920s, a reputable science magazine, Popular Mechanics, once claimed that the great mollusc had caused deaths.
 Versions of the U.S. Navy Diving Manual even gave detailed instructions for releasing oneself from its grasp by severing the adductor muscles used to close its shell.
 In an account of the discovery of the Pearl of Lao Tzu, Wilburn Cobb said he was told that a Dyak diver was drowned when the Tridacna closed its shell on his arm.
-In reality, the slow speed of their adductor muscle contraction and the need to force water out of their shells while closing, prevents them from trapping a human.
+In reality, the slow speed of their adductor muscle contraction and the need to force water out of their shells while closing prevents them from trapping a human.

 Other myths focus on the huge size of giant clams being associated with long age.
 While giant clams do live a long time and may serve as a bio-metric for historic climatic conditions, their large size is more likely associated with rapid growth.